niledatabase/niledatabase/README.md

 - Extensive support for popular Postgres extensions

 <img width="1437" alt="Screen Shot 2023-10-15 at 5 52 35 PM" src="https://github.com/niledatabase/niledatabase/assets/2977624/be1c2140-ef66-48ca-9df9-b74c0033877e">

-Nile is a Serverless Postgres for modern SaaS that virtualizes tenants to make it easy to achieve tenant isolation, user management, global tenant placement, tenant sharding, and many more SaaS capabilities.
-Nile has built primitives in standard Postgres to make it world-class for SaaS use cases while keeping the standard behavior of Postgres intact.
-It provides a fully integrated solution and still preserves the complete flexibility and extensibility of Postgres.
-At its core, Nile’s Postgres is a tenant or customer-aware serverless database (the first of its kind) that will significantly speed up SaaS application development, reduce cost, and enable developers to build world-class applications.

 ## Documentation